blackboxnlp/blackboxnlp.github.io/index.md

 # BlackboxNLP 2023
-The sixth edition of BlackboxNLP will be co-located with EMNLP 2023, in Singapore December 6-10.
+The sixth edition of BlackboxNLP will be co-located with EMNLP, in Singapore on December 7 2023.

 ## News
 - We started a YouTube channel: [https://www.youtube.com/@blackboxnlp](https://www.youtube.com/@blackboxnlp).
 Subscribe to be informed of all upcoming content.
 You can already watch the BlackboxNLP 2022 keynotes.